Everything you need to know about visiting ATM Cave Belize

 The trek is only 30-40 minutes and its just walking really.
 You cross the river 4 or 5 times and its mostly knee or thigh deep.
 There was one we had to swim but there is a rope across the river for safety anyway.

-Once you are inside its not aerobic, but it you really have to have your whits about you.
+Once you are inside its not aerobic, but it you really have to have your whit’s about you.
 Wear shoes!
 You are walking on rocks and pebbles and swimming and crawling, but it would be heaps harder with only sandals on.
 I tied my shoes on super tight and was really glad I had.

 What should you wear to do ATM cave?

-Everyone pretty much ends up in boardshorts and singlets for the guys and crop tops for the girls.
-Obviously something you can get wet and also something you can walk in while its wet.
 Quick dry shorts & a close fitting singlet will be best.
-Some girls do it in crop tops but I wouldn't recommend it.
+Some girls do it in crop tops but I wouldn’t recommend it.
 You find yourself brushing against rocks and sliding over boulders and a shirt helps to keep your skin relatively intact.

-I would recommend sandshoes, runners, trainers or whatever you call them over sandals.
-Your feet are wet the entire time and even when you are wading through the cave, the rocks underneath are often unstable.
 Shoes that are fully tied on will help you to enjoy the experience much more.
 A few in our group had hiking sandals and they just move around too much.
 If I had to recommend anything it would be to wear shoes you are happy to get wet.
 Hiking boots that you are happy to dry out later would also be great.